Nek5000/nekRS/README.md

 nekRS is hosted on GitHub and all bugs are reported and tracked through the [Issues](https://github.com/Nek5000/nekRS/issues) feature on GitHub.
 If you are having trouble installing the code or getting your model to run properly, you should first vist our [dicussions](https://github.com/Nek5000/nekRS/discussions) forum on GitHub.

 ## Contributing
 Our project is hosted on [GitHub](https://github.com/Nek5000/nekRS) and everbody is welcome to become a part of it.
-If you are planning a large contribution, we encourage you to discuss the concept here on GitHub and interact with us frequently to ensure that your effort is well-directed.
+For more details see CONTRIBUTING.md.

 ## License
 nekRS is released under the BSD 3-clause license (see LICENSE file).